Review of Grandma Lucy’s Artisan Freeze-Dried Dog Food

-Grandma Lucy’s Artisan Dog Food receives the Advisor’s second highest tier rating of 4 stars.
+Grandma Lucy’s Artisan Dog Food receives the Advisor’s best rating of 5 stars.

-Grandma Lucy’s Artisan Venison was selected to represent the others in the line for this review.
+Grandma Lucy’s Artisan Chicken was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Estimated Dry Matter Nutrient Content

 Ingredients: Chicken, potatoes, flax, carrots, celery, apples, blueberries, cranberries, garlic, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin supplement, iron proteinate, calcium carbonate, phosphorous, zinc proteinate, riboflavin supplement, thiamine mononitrate, potassium chloride, manganese proteinate, copper proteinate, magnesium chloride, pyridoxine hydrochloride, vitamin B12 supplement